 Yesterday I shared a bit of my story.
 (Be sure to check that one out before jumping into today’s.)
 Today we will look at God’s Story…

 The part of His story that I am going to share actually begins in Genesis and takes us all the way to Exodus 15.
 You can relax.
-I am not going to ask anyone to ask you to read it all now.
+I am not going to ask you to read it all now.
 (I do recommend you take the time at some point.
 It is good… really good.)
-I do want to give you a quick “abridged” version of the back story…
+I do, however, want to give you a quick “abridged” version of the back story…

 So, back in Genesis 37 Joseph, favorite son of Jacob, (remember flashy colored coat and vivid dreams, sold into slavery by his jealous brothers) ended up, through what can only be the hand of God, becoming second in power only to Pharaoh in Egypt.
 Famine strikes the entire region.
 Egypt is prepared thanks to Joseph and the Lord granting him the ability to interpret dreams.

-Jacob’s family is not spared.
+Jacob’s family, however, is not spared.
 Joseph’s brothers are sent to Egypt to find food.
 He extends grace and mercy on His brothers.
 Jacob’s entire household moves to Egypt to escape the famine.

 Here they thrive, multiply, and live in favor.
 Their arrival and presence in Egypt was purposeful…needed… good… and, just like my chair, it was comfortable.